Manage risk, save costs

 For over 20 years, Trident has been helping customers to reduce energy costs, optimise their energy procurement strategy and switch to more sustainable sources.
-Our unique 360 degree approach has been developed with flexibility in mind, enabling us to deliver a tailored service to meet your individual needs.
+Unlike other energy procurement companies, our unique 360-degree approach has been developed with flexibility in mind, enabling us to deliver a tailored business energy procurement service to meet your individual needs.

-Our energy traders will guide you through a process to determine the ideal procurement strategy that delivers to your budgetary requirements as well as your wider business objectives.
-Our proprietary energy-saving software brings your energy procurement strategy into a whole new era, delivering reduced cost, increased visibility and greater control of your energy budgets.
+Our energy traders will guide you through a process to determine the ideal strategy that delivers to your budgetary requirements as well as your wider business objectives.
+Our proprietary energy-saving software Pulse brings your strategy into a whole new era, delivering reduced cost, increased visibility and greater control of your energy budgets.

 A fixed energy contract is the simplest way to secure your energy prices, mitigate risk and manage uncertainty.